Developer-107/Tensorflow_Math_Garden/README.md

 # 🌱 TensorFlow Math Garden

-TensorFlow Math Garden is a simple web-based addition trainer built with TensorFlow.js.
-It was originally inspired by an App Brewery project but built entirely from scratch to practice and strengthen my understanding of machine learning in the browser.
+TensorFlow Math Garden is a simple, browser-based addition trainer built with TensorFlow.js.
+Inspired by an App Brewery concept but completely rebuilt from scratch, this project was created to practice and strengthen my frontend machine learning skills.

 🎯 Purpose
-This project is purely for learning purposes.
-It helped me get hands-on experience with:
+- This project was developed entirely for learning purposes.
+It helped me:

-TensorFlow.js fundamentals

-Creating and training models directly in the browser
+- Understand how to build and train neural networks in the browser

-Handling number inputs and training data manually

-Visualizing model predictions in real-time
+- Gain experience with TensorFlow.js
+- Learn how machine learning models can be applied to basic math problems
+- Build everything from scratch, including the custom model architecture

 ➕ What It Does
-Trains a basic neural network to learn simple addition (e.g., 3 + 5 = 8)
+- Uses a custom-built neural network to learn and predict simple addition problems (e.g., 3 + 5 = 8)

-Accepts user-defined input data pairs and trains the model interactively
+- Lets users input training data and see how the model improves over time

-Displays predicted outputs and adjusts as the model learns

-All computation happens in the browser with no server-side code
+- Provides live predictions directly in the browser with no backend required
+- Offers a visual and interactive way to explore how ML models work

 🧰 Tech Stack

-TensorFlow.js – machine learning in the browser JavaScript / HTML / CSS – UI and interaction
+- TensorFlow.js – for building and training the neural network
+- JavaScript / HTML / CSS – for the frontend interface